Use of cluster munitions in the Russian invasion of Ukraine: Use by Ukraine

 In March 2023, Reuters reported that Ukraine sought to procure CBU-100 cluster bombs from the U.S. stockpile in order to dismantle them, extracting the submunitions and use them as individual bomblets to be dropped from drones against enemy armour in a targeted manner.
 It also petitioned the U.S. for deliver of 155 mm artillery cluster shells to be used in the east of the country against infantry assaults that had notably been employed by Russian forces during the Battle of Bakhmut.
 In June 2023, Reuters reported that the U.S. military had assessed that cluster munitions would be useful in Ukraine's effort to push back Russian occupation forces.
 In July 2023, the BBC reported that Ukraine could use cluster munitions to suppress enemy fire from trenches and could also be used to clear through Russian minefields.
 U.S. president Joe Biden approved the provision of cluster munitions to Ukraine on 6 July, bypassing U.S. law prohibiting the transfer of cluster munitions with a failure rate greater than one percent.
 According to President Biden the decision was made as a result of the US running low on conventional 155mm ammunition to supply the Ukrainians whose ammunition stockpiles are also running low.

-Russia accused Ukraine of using cluster munitions in strikes at Belgorod that killed at least 21 people and wounded dozens more on 30 December 2023.
+Russia accused Ukraine of using cluster munitions in strikes on Belgorod that killed at least 21 people and wounded dozens more on 30 December 2023.